zappar-xr/babylonjs-example-image-tracking-3d-model/README.md

 # Zappar for BabylonJS Example
 ​
 This repository contains an AR example using the Zappar SDK for BabylonJS.
-This specific example uses `webpack` to compile and bundle the assets and code, and TypeScript to get full auto-complete and compile-time error checking.
+This specific example uses `parcel` to compile and bundle the assets and code, and TypeScript to get full auto-complete and compile-time error checking.
 ​
 To learn more about Zappar for BabylonJS, head over to the [Zappar for BabylonJS](https://www.npmjs.com/package/@zappar/zappar-babylonjs) (@zappar/zappar-babylonjs) page on npm.
 ​